-- A. Leverage the ongoing work of the MPO to serve as the entity to address monitoring and implementation of The Tomorrow Plan - B. Develop a Regional Infrastructure Coordinating Committee (RICC) - C. Maintain ongoing educational efforts for the development and maintenance of healthy communities - D. Leverage The Tomorrow Plan to secure and award funding for regional benefit - E. Explore the merits of regional alternative revenue sources
+- A. Leverage the ongoing work of the MPO, and use it as the entity to guide the monitoring and implementation of The Tomorrow Plan - B. Develop a Regional Infrastructure Coordinating Committee (RICC) - C. Leverage The Tomorrow Plan to secure and award funding for regional benefit - D. Explore the merits of regional alternative revenue sources